sunujoseph/github-portfolio/README.md

 ## 👋 About Me

-I’m a dual-degree graduate from Ontario Tech University with Honours in Computer Science and Game Development & Interactive Media.
-I’ve built 2D/3D games, VR simulations, and custom tools using Unity, Unreal Engine, C++, C#, and Blender.
-I'm passionate about game development and excited to contribute to creative teams that build meaningful, high-quality games.
+I’m a dual-degree graduate from Ontario Tech University, with Honours in Computer Science and Game Development & Interactive Media.
+I’ve worked in developer and assistant roles across university-led projects, where I built Unity tools, VR simulations, and 2D/3D games using C++, C#, Python, and Blender.

+Many of my projects were developed in collaboration with students and faculty.
+Some through my roles working at the university, and others as part of classes that included game jams.
+These projects are published on GitHub and Itch.io.
+I enjoy solving technical challenges, working on creative teams, and contributing to polished, engaging game experiences.

 ---